mdekstrand/cs533-web/resources/probability.md

 We a field of events equipped with a probability measure $(E, \Field, \P)$ a **probability space**.

-What this probability measure does is that it describes how “much” of the total probability is associated with event.
-This is sometimes called the *probability mass*, because probability acts like a conserved quantity (like mass or energy in physics).
+(probability-mass)= What this probability measure does is that it describes how “much” of the total probability is associated with event.
+This is sometimes called the *{term}`probability mass`*, because probability acts like a conserved quantity (like mass or energy in physics).
 There is a total probability of 1 (from the first axiom $\P[E] = 1$); the probability measure over other events tells us how likely they are relative to other events by quantifying how much of the probability mass is placed on them: if $\P[A] = 0.5$, that tells us that half the probability mass is on event $A$.
-This then has a variety of interpretations:
+This then has a variety of
+interpretations:

 - Interpreted as a description of long-run frequencies, if we repeated the random process infinitely many times, half of the times should be $A$.